jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-30/chapter-18.md

 ### CHAP.
 18: The double Service

-IT was a fundamental principle of the mo= narchy, that whosoever was subject to the military power of another person, was subject also to his civil jurisdiction.
-Thus the capitulary* of Lewis the Debonnaire in 815 AD, makes the military power of the count, and his civil jurisdicti= on over the freemen, keep always an equal pace.
+IT was a fundamental principle of the monarchy, that whosoever was subject to the military power of another person, was subject also to his civil jurisdiction.

+Thus the capitulary* of Lewis the Debonnaire in 815 AD, makes the military power of the count, and his civil jurisdiction over the freemen, keep always an equal pace.

-Thus the placita=E2=80= =A0 of the count who carried the freemen against the enemy, were=E2=80=A1 called the placit= a of the freemen; from whence undoubtedly came this maxim, that the questio= ns relating to liberty could be decided only in the count=E2=80=99s placita= , and not in those of his officers.
-Thus the count never led the vassals=C2=A7 belonging to the= bishops or to the abbots against the enemy, because they were not subject = to this civil jurisdiction.
+Thus the placita of the count who carried the freemen against the enemy, were called the placita of the freemen; from whence undoubtedly came this maxim, that the questio= ns relating to liberty could be decided only in the count placita, and not in those of his officers.
+Thus the count never led the vassals belonging to the= bishops or to the abbots against the enemy, because they were not subject to this civil jurisdiction.

-Thus he never commanded the rear-vassals belong= ing to the king=E2=80=99s vassals.
-Thus the glossary** of the English laws informs us, that tho= se to whom=E2=80=A0=E2= =80=A0 the Saxons gave the name of Coples, = were by the Normans called Counts, or companions, because they shared the justiciary fines wit= h the King.
+Thus he never commanded the rear-vassals belong ing to the king's vassals.
+Thus the glossary** of the English laws informs us, that those to whom the Saxons gave the name of Coples, = were by the Normans called Counts, or companions, because they shared the justiciary fines wit= h the King.
 Thus we see, that at all times the duty of a vassal=E2=80=A1=E2=80=A1 towards his= lord, was to bear arms and to try his peers in his court.

 One of the reasons which produced this c= onnexion between the judiciary right and that of leading the forces against= the enemy, was because the person who led them exacted at the same time th= e payment of the fiscal duties, which consisted in some carriage services d= ue by the freemen, and in general in certain judiciary profits, of which we= shall treat hereafter.